 COMME des GARÇONS

-Among her many popular silhouettes and styles (of which there are far too many to count), our favorite at the moment is the often-imitated Stripe Slim Fit Long Sleeve t-shirt.
-It’s simple yet stylish, and it will always get nods of appreciation from the fashion-conscious thanks to that oh-so-subtle CdG branding.
+Among her many popular silhouettes and styles (of which there are far too many to count), our favorite at the moment is the often-imitated Stripe Slim Fit Long Sleeve T-shirt.
+It’s simple yet stylish, and it will always get nods of appreciation from the fashion-conscious, thanks to that oh-so-subtle CdG branding.

 Started by Eunice Byun and David Nguyen, Material was a response to the lack of affordable, beautiful and functional kitchenware in the market.
 Sure, you can buy top-of-the-line stuff, they argued, but why spend that much if you’re not a top-of-the-line chef?
 Likewise, why did everything affordable have to look so, well, affordable?

 With their combined efforts, Material was born.
 They sell sleek and elegant kitchenware products designed for the everyday cook.
-Whether you’re a parent, a busy bachelor or even a professional chef, you’ll come to love and appreciate the elegance and precision of Material’s kitchen tools.
+Whether you’re a parent, a busy bachelor, or even a professional chef, you’ll come to love and appreciate the elegance and precision of Material’s kitchen tools.

 And while we can (and do) drool over every option and set available on Material’s site, it’s their Fundamental’s set we felt we had to share.
 The set comes with seven different pieces of kitchenware, ranging from knives and tongs to spoons and spatulas.
 If you were to move to a new home or apartment and could only bring one set of kitchen tools with you, this is the set you’d want.

 Carly Strife is a co-founder of the brand, which has served over two million dogs, supporting a network of pet owners looking for convenience and personalization for their furry friends, and is leading the company’s newest venture, BARK Eats.
 With BarkBox, you choose your dog’s size and subscribe for $22 per month.
 Each month after that, you receive a box with two unique, high-quality toys, a bag of all-natural treats and a specialty chew to match that month’s theme.